Giskard-AI/giskard/README.md

 - **Data slicing and transformation**: Giskard can automatically generate different data slices and transformations to test the robustness of your model.
 - **Statistical analysis**: Giskard can use statistical analysis to identify patterns and relationships in your data that could indicate a vulnerability.

- It is a powerful tool that can help you to **save time and effort**, and it can help you to produce more **reliable and trustworthy models**.
+ It's a powerful tool that helps data scientists **save time and effort** drilling down on model issues, and produce more **reliable and trustworthy models**.

 <p align="center">
   <img src="readme/scan_example.gif" alt="Scan Example" width="800">